UCSF-CBI/c4/docs/scheduler/using-local-scratch.md

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex">
-<strong><span>⚠️</span> 2020-01-07: This page is work in progress.
-Overall it is correct, but details will be soon be updated.
-Please make sure to revisit later.</strong>
+<strong><span>⚠️</span> 2020-01-11: This page is work in progress.
+Overall it is correct, but we will very soon add a Slurm option for requesting local scratch space.
+Stay tuned!</strong>
 </div>

 # Using Local /scratch (TMPDIR) on Compute Nodes